Friedrich-Ludwig-Jahn-Sportpark: Association football

 BFC Dynamo celebrated nine of its ten DDR-Oberliga titles at the Friedrich-Ludwig-Jahn-Sportpark and played most of its home matches in the European competitions in the 1970s and 1980s at the stadium.
 BFC Dynamo hosted teams such as Cardiff City FC, Red Star Belgrade, Nottingham Forest, Aston Villa, Hamburger SV, AS Roma, FC Aberdeen, Werder Bremen and AS Monaco at the stadium.
 The main stand of the large stadium was frequently visited by the president of SV Dynamo and head of the Stasi Erich Mielke during the East German era.
 Erich Mielke was a football enthusiast who barely missed a home match of BFC Dynamo.

 BFC Dynamo, then named FC Berlin, played its first two seasons of the 1990s at the Friedrich-Ludwig-Jahn-Sportpark.
-The team then moved permanentely to the football stadium in the Sportforum Hohenschönhausen at the beginning of the 1992-93 season.
+The team then moved permanently to the football stadium in the Sportforum Hohenschönhausen at the beginning of the 1992–93 season.
 The Friedrich-Ludwig-Jahn-Sportpark would then rarely be used by the club.
 BFC Dynamo played only three home matches at the Friedrich-Ludwig-Jahn-Sportpark in the remaining seasons of the 1990s.
 The team played its match against DSC Arminia Bielefeld in the first round of the 1999-2000 DFB-Pokal in front of 2,399 spectators at the stadium on 7 August 1999.

 BFC Dynamo would continue to play at the Stadion im Sportforum for many seasons, but the team would more often play occasional matches at the Friedrich-Ludwig-Jahn-Sportpark in the 2000s.
 The team played its match against 1.
-FC Union Berlin in the Round of 16 of the 2000-01 Berlin Cup in front of 4,427 spectators at the stadium on 24 March 2001.
+FC Union Berlin in the Round of 16 of the 2000–01 Berlin Cup in front of 4,427 spectators at the stadium on 24 March 2001.
 Riots broke out in Prenzlauer Berg after the match.
-The Stadium im Sportforum was closed for matches in the NOFV-Oberliga Nord at the end of the 2005-06 seasons for security reasons.
+The Stadium im Sportforum was closed for matches in the NOFV-Oberliga Nord at the end of the 2005–06 seasons for security reasons.
 The stadium had to be refurbished to increase security and to meet requirements of the Northeastern German Football Association (NOFV).
-BFC Dynamo thus temporarily moved its home matches to the Friedrich-Ludwig-Jahn-Sportpark at the beginning of the 2006-07 season.
+BFC Dynamo thus temporarily moved its home matches to the Friedrich-Ludwig-Jahn-Sportpark at the beginning of the 2006–07 season.